wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

 The ``<sca>`` block will be merged with the current ``<sca>`` block on the agent side and the new policy file will be added.

-Current policy files configured to be run on the agent (either by default or by local configuration) my be disabled via the centralized configuration file ``/var/ossec/etc/shared/default/agent.conf`` as follows:
+Current policy files configured to be run on the agent (either by default or by local configuration) can be disabled via the centralized configuration file ``/var/ossec/etc/shared/default/agent.conf`` as follows:

 .. code-block:: xml